 the Director shall give notice of the determination to the objector not later than 7 days before the day appointed for the hearing of the application and the objection shall not then be heard.

 [Section 74 amended by No. 12 of 1998 s.
-10(10) and 52.]
+10(10) and 52; No. 73 of 2006 s.
+54.]

 75. Application for an occasional licence

-(1) An application for the grant of an occasional licence may be made by lodging with the Director an application in the prescribed manner and form not later, unless the Director otherwise approves, than 14 days before the licence is to take effect.
+(1) An application for the grant of an occasional licence may be made by lodging with the Director an application in the manner and form approved by the Director not later than 14 days before the licence is to take effect unless —

+(a) the Director otherwise approves; or

+(b) in relation to an application for the grant of an occasional licence of a kind prescribed, some other requirement for lodgement of the application is prescribed.

 (2) An application for the grant of an occasional licence —

-(a) is not required to be advertised, unless the Director so directs;
+[(a) deleted]

-(b) is not subject to objection, but may be made the subject of a submission or an intervention under section 69;
+(b) is not subject to objection, but may be made the subject of a submission or an intervention under section 69; and

 (c) is not required to be heard, but may be determined by the Director at discretion; and

-(d) is not subject to review by the Court, or to appeal.
+(d) is not subject to review by the Commission, or to appeal.

 [Section 75 amended by No. 12 of 1998 s.
-53.]
+53; No. 73 of 2006 s.
+55, 106 and 111(5).]

 76. Applications for extended trading permits

-(1) An application for the issue of an extended trading permit may be made by lodging an application in the prescribed manner and form with the Director not later than 14 days before the permit is to take effect unless —
+(1) An application for the issue of an extended trading permit may be made by lodging with the Director an application in the manner and form approved by the Director not later than 14 days before the permit is to take effect unless —

 (a) the Director otherwise approves; or

-(b) in relation to an application for a permit of that kind some other requirement for lodgement of the application is prescribed.
+(b) in relation to an application for the issue of a permit of a kind prescribed, some other requirement for lodgement of the application is prescribed.

 (2) An application for the issue of an extended trading permit —

-(a) is not required to be advertised, unless the Director otherwise directs;
+[(a) deleted]

-(b) if not required to be advertised is not subject to objection, but may be made the subject of a submission or an intervention under section 69;
+(b) if not required to be advertised is not subject to objection, but may be made the subject of a submission or an intervention under section 69; and

 (c) is not required to be heard, but may be determined by the Director at discretion; and

-(d) is not subject to review by the Court, or to appeal.
+(d) unless the permit is of a kind prescribed for the purposes of section 25(5a), is not subject to appeal.

 [Section 76 amended by No. 12 of 1998 s.
-54.]
+54; No. 73 of 2006 s.
+56 and 111(6).]

 77. Applications for alteration, or redefinition, of licensed premises